IvanKuchin/connme.ru-chat/README.md

-# Backend part of chat application
+# Backend part of web-chat application